 So how to dress for ballet class?

-In fact, there is no “ideal clothing” that applies to everyone.
+In fact, there is no “ideal attire” that is valid for everyone.

-Indeed, some elements must be taken into account that condition the final choice:
+In fact, one must take into account a number of elements that condition the final choice:

 However, for the first courses it is advisable to use:

-A girl’s studio bodysuit made of lycra or cotton as long as it is lined inside with hypoallergenic fiber
+A Girl dance leotard for training made of lycra or cotton as long as it is lined inside with hypoallergenic fiber

 Of a pair of 50 den micro fiber tights